DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/schema_definitions.md

 # Schema Definitions in AaC

-AaC employs a set of specialized definitions, all of which are defined with the root-level key `schema`, to establish data structures within the AaC Domain-Specific Language (DSL).
+AaC employs a set of specialized definitions, all of which are defined with the `schema`, to establish data structures within the AaC Domain-Specific Language (DSL).
 These `schema`-defined data structures encompass various forms, such as internal and external message formats, inputs and outputs for modeled behaviors, custom structures for plugin developers or user libraries, and other essential data constructs needed for your team's modeling activities.

 In the AaC DSL, every definition has its structure defined by a `schema` definition, which permits users to tailor the language to their team's requirements and even craft new DSLs or extensions within AaC.